erikchiodo/eriks-regex-tutorial/gist-template.md

 To provide an example of each in practice using literal characters, let's say we have the following string and search patterns:

+ **Example:**

- > Example: **"Columbia makes coding fun"**
+ **"Columbia makes coding fun"**

 ```
 1. /^Columbia/
 2. /Columbia$/
 ```

-For the above example, which regex would find Columbia (#1 or #2)?
+In the example provided, which regex would find "Columbia" (#1 or #2)?

-The correct answer is #1 because this search pattern looks for "Columbia" at the beginning of the string.
-If we wanted to create a string that would work with #2, we could change it to "Who makes coding fun?
-Columbia" because Columbia is at the end of the string.
+The correct answer is #1, as this search pattern specifically looks for the occurrence of "Columbia" at the beginning of the string.
+To make the string match pattern #2, we could modify it to "Who makes coding fun?
+Columbia" because "Columbia" appears at the end of the string.

-However, in the regex example for email validation we have the following nomenclature: `/^...$/` where the search pattern is in between the tags.
-What does this mean?
+However, in the regex example for email validation, we use the following nomenclature: `/^...$/`, where the search pattern is enclosed between the beginning ^ and ending $ anchor tags.
+What does this signify?

-When you have beginning `(^)` and ending `($)` anchor tags this enforces a strict search pattern, which means that the string has to exactly match the search pattern.
-So if we had '/^Columbia$/', this would fail for the above example because those anchor tags strictly look for the string "Columbia".
+When you use the beginning `^` and ending `$` anchor tags, it enforces a strict search pattern, requiring an exact match between the string and the search pattern.
+For example, if we had '/^Columbia$/', it would not match the above example because those anchor tags strictly search for the string "Columbia" without any additional characters.

-So for our email example, that regular expression is strictly enforced to ensure there are no additional characters before or after where that search pattern applies.
+Therefore, in our email example, the regular expression is strictly enforced to ensure that there are no additional characters before or after the specified search pattern.

 ### Quantifiers
 ![Screen Shot 2023-05-29 at 11 38 29 AM](https://github.com/erikchiodo/eriks-regex-tutorial/assets/122952630/4d533f3f-0c55-4c9f-91f9-4cec95f7e463)